Ghar (1978 film)

 Ghar is an Indian Hindi-language film directed by Manik Chatterjee, released in 1978.
-It stars Vinod Mehra, Rekha (in her career defining role) in lead roles.
-The music was composed by R. D. Burman.
+It stars Vinod Mehra, Rekha in lead roles.
+The was composed by R. D. Burman and is considered one of his finest creations.

-The film was remade in Tamil as Kaadhal Kiligal and in Malayalam as Aa Raathri.

 Plot

-Vikas Chandra (Vinod Mehra) and Aarti (Rekha) have recently married and they move into their new apartment.
-One day they go out to watch a late night Hindi movie at a local cinema theatre.
-The movie gets over well after midnight and as no cab is found at that hour, they decide to walk home on foot.
-On the way, they are suddenly waylaid by four men, who assault Vikas, leaving him unconscious and forcibly take Aarti with them.
-When Vikas regains consciousness he finds himself in hospital with a head wound.
-He is informed that Aarti is in the same hospital, after being gang-raped and assaulted.
-This incident makes headlines in the media and is also a subject of discussion by politicians during their election campaign.
-Vikas feels haunted by this incident and does not know how to act further.
+Vikas Chandra (Vinod Mehra) and Aarti (Rekha) have recently married and moved into their new apartment.
+One evening, they go out to watch a late-night Hindi film at a local cinema.
+The movie ends well after midnight, and as no cab can be found at that hour, they decide to walk home.
+On the way, they are suddenly waylaid by four men, who assault Vikas, leaving him unconscious, and forcibly take Aarti with them.
+When Vikas regains consciousness, he finds himself in hospital with a head wound.
+He is informed that Aarti is in the same hospital, having been gang-raped and assaulted.
+This incident makes headlines in the media and becomes a topic of discussion among politicians during their election campaign.
+Vikas feels haunted by the incident and does not know how to proceed.
 Aarti, on the other hand, has been completely traumatised and is unable to trust any male.
-Now the couple faces a serious crisis leading to a loveless relationship, and only a miracle can bring the old spark back into their married life.
+The couple now faces a serious crisis that leads to a loveless relationship, and only a miracle can restore the old spark in their married life.